AdaCore/spark2014/language_design/source/expressions.rst

 as argument which denotes a loop block.
 If no such label is given, ``'Loop_Entry`` is associated to the innermost enclosing loop.

-The ``'Update`` attribute only applies to aggregate objects.
+The ``'Update`` attribute only applies to composite objects.
 It expects a comma-separated list of associations as argument, of the form ``expression => expression``.